Table Of Contents

 Create a clear, professional CV that highlights your education, skills, internships, achievements and any relevant certifications.
 Keep it neat, focused and tailored to the role you are applying for.

-6) Prepare for The Interview
+6) Prepare for the Interview

 Practise general interview questions and be ready to talk about your experience, strengths and career goals.
 Work on communicating confidently, speaking clearly and demonstrating your interest in the firm and the role.

-Example: Practice explaining a time you solved a problem or worked on a team project.
+Practice explaining a time you solved a problem or worked on a team project.

 7) Secure a Job